 Apple Spinach Farro Salad

-Gorgeous Apple Spinach Farro Salad with hearty farro, juicy apples, fresh spinach, crunchy pecans and sweet cranberries, all tossed in a bright lemon vinaigrette.
-This vegetarian dish is healthy, bursting with flavor and easy to customize with additional protein!
-The perfect fall-inspired recipe to serve as a light lunch or side dish.
+Gorgeous Apple Spinach Farro Salad made with hearty farro, crisp apples, fresh spinach, crunchy pecans, and sweet cranberries, all tossed in a zesty lemon vinaigrette.
+This vegetarian dish is full of flavor and easy to customize with your favorite protein.
+A fall-inspired recipe that’s perfect as a light lunch or a festive side dish.

 EMAIL ME THE RECIPE!